-On October 26, 2021, the Company completed its initial public offering ("IPO") of common stock, in which it issued and sold an aggregate of 7,353,000 shares at a public offering price of \$16.00 per share.
-On November 1, 2021, the Company issued and sold an additional 766,106 shares of common stock at a public offering price of \$16.00 per share pursuant to the partial exercise by the underwriters of their option to purchase additional shares.
-The Company received aggregate gross proceeds of \$129.9 million or aggregate net proceeds of \$116.4 million from its IPO, including the partial exercise of the underwriters' option, after deducting underwriting discounts and commissions and offering expenses payable by the Company.
+In the fourth quarter of 2021, the Company completed its initial public offering ("IPO") of common stock, in which it issued and sold an aggregate of 8,119,106 shares of its common stock, including 766,106 shares pursuant to the partial exercise by the underwriters of their option to purchase additional shares, at a public offering price of \$16.00 per share.
+The Company received approximately \$116.4 million in net proceeds, after deducting underwriting discounts and commissions and offering expenses payable by the Company.